miroslavdurin/news-listing/README.md

 - Adding loading spinner and error messages.

-- Getting rid of API call when new bookmark is added.
-In this version adding bookmark triggers useEffect hook, which makes a new API call that isn't necessary.

 - Using React Router instead of app state.

-- Adding animations on Route changes.

 - See all news button doesn't do anything at the moment.
 It should fetch all of the latest news.